MarkStringer/MarkStringer.github.io/_posts/2018-08-29-The_Difference_Between_Losers_and_Sociopaths_An_Inkling.markdown

+---
+title: "The differences between losers and sociopaths - an inkling"
+layout: post
+---

 # The difference between losers and sociopaths - an inkling
-I've been struggling for the last few days to understand what's really going on in Venkatesh Rao's ["Gervais" principle](http://www.amazon.co.uk/gp/product/B00F9IV64W?ie=UTF8&camp=3194&creative=21330&creativeASIN=B00F9IV64W&linkCode=shr&tag=theginmum-21&qid=1388826536&sr=8-1&keywords=gervais+principle).
+I've been struggling for the last few days to understand what's really going on in Venkatesh Rao's "Gervais" principle.
 I've been working on a expository blog post, in preparation for a seminar that I'll be running and it's been making me uncomfortable.
-Not only because trying to explain what Rao says makes me realise that I'm not really familiar with the detail of what he's saying: that's OK - that's part of the exercise and part of the endeavour of creating a blog as a [commonplace](http://en.wikipedia.org/wiki/Commonplace_book).
+Not only because trying to explain what Rao says makes me realise that I'm not really familiar with the detail of what he's saying: that's OK - that's part of the exercise and part of the endeavour of creating a blog as a commonplace.
 But also because I feel like I'm too close to him - I'm not putting out my interpretation of what he's saying, I'm just trotting out his party line and for someone as normally as opinionated as me, that makes me very uncomfortable.

-I feel fortunate then, that at the same time, I've been reading [Powerbase:  How to Build - It How to Keep it](http://www.amazon.co.uk/gp/product/0449207501?ie=UTF8&camp=3194&creative=21330&creativeASIN=0449207501&linkCode=shr&tag=theginmum-21&qid=1388826326&sr=8-1&keywords=marilyn+moats+kennedy) by Marilyn Moats Kennedy.
+I feel fortunate then, that at the same time, I've been reading Powerbase:  How to Build - It How to Keep it by Marilyn Moats Kennedy.
 It made me see a really clear difference between the kinds of people that Rao would call "Losers" and the kind of people he would call "Sociopaths".
 What's also interesting about these difference is that I think you can make them into a continuum.
 There may be more than these dimensions, but these are the ones that I'll start with.

 ![Rebekah Brooks in a Peter Pan outfit](RebekahBrooks.jpg "Not sociopathic - just ends and network oriented")
 ## Dimension 1 - self vs network.